FAQ: What Are the Differences Between a Master of Health Administration and a Master’s in Health Information Management?

 MHA and Master’s in HIM Coursework

-The table below offers a comparative overview of typical core coursework in master’s programs in healthcare administration and healthcare informatics:
+The table below offers a comparative overview of typical core coursework in master’s programs in healthcare administration and healthcare information management / informatics:

 |MHA Programs||Master’s in HIM Programs|